rugbyprof/2143-ObjectOrientedProgramming/Assignments/03-AsciiCat.md

 Due on github by ***Thursday March 3<sup>rd</sup>*** by class time.

 ### Requirements
 - Working by yourself, or with a partner, create a class called `asciiMagic` that will add additional functionality to the existing `asciiArtClass.py` we did in class.
-It can be found [here](https://github.com/rugbyprof/2143-ObjectOrientedProgramming/blob/master/AsciiCat/asciiArtClass.py).
 - Create a folder called `AsciiMagic` for all your files.
 - Rename `asciiArtClass.py` to  `asciiMagic.py`.
 - Additional methods to add: